-A questionnaire measuring cognitive coping strategies, developed by Dr. Nadia Garnefski and Dr. Vivian Kraaij
+CERQ is a questionnaire measuring cognitive coping strategies developed by Dr. Nadia Garnefski and Dr. Vivian Kraaij.

 The Cognitive Emotion Regulation Questionnaire (CERQ) is a multidimensional questionnaire constructed in order to identify the cognitive emotion regulation strategies (or cognitive coping strategies) someone uses after having experienced negative events or situations.
 Contrary to other coping questionnaires that do not explicitly differentiate between an individual's thoughts and his or her actual actions, the present questionnaire refers exclusively to an individual's thoughts after having experienced a negative event.

 The CERQ is a very easy to administer, self-report questionnaire consisting of 36 items.
 The questionnaire has been constructed both on a theoretical and empirical basis and measures nine different cognitive coping strategies.
 The CERQ makes it possible to identify individual cognitive strategies and compare them to norm scores from various population groups.
 In addition, the questionnaire offers the opportunity to investigate relationships between the use of specific cognitive coping strategies, personality variables, psychopathology and other problems.

 The CERQ can be administered in normal populations and clinical populations, in different agegroups.
 The CERQ can be used to measure someone's general cognitive style as well as someone's cognitive strategy after having experienced a specific event.
 Separate versions for adults, adolescents and children as well as a short 18-item version have been developed.
 All of these versions are available in Dutch and English.
 The CERQ can be used for research and diagnostic purposes.